 Speed levels range from low to high pulse.
 Then there are two other preset buttons for frozen drinks and food chop.
-Pressing any of these buttons increases speed and causes the blades to automatically alternate between forward and backward spin to ensure a smooth blending.
+Pressing any of these buttons increases speed and causes the blades to automatically alternate between forward and backward spin to ensure a smooth blending and eliminate jams.

 Whether you are making a frozen smoothie or crushing ice to add to your cocktail, you just have to press a button.

 For durability, the blades are made from hardened steel.
 They can handle frozen fruit and large ice cubes without any problem.
 The jar is made using tough glass that is dishwasher safe.
 As for the drive, the part that often breaks down first in most blenders, Oster uses an all-metal system that is backed by a 10-year warranty.

 For less than a $100, the Oster Reverse Crush Blender delivers quite a lot.
 It makes frozen beverages in no time, it can also help you with your dips and salsas, and it’s built to last.
 If you want a high quality, the multi-functional blender that will not leave your pockets empty, I highly recommend this one.